swiftlang/swift-package-manager/Documentation/Usage.md

 ## Testing

-Use `swift test` tool to run tests of a Swift package.
+Use the `swift test` tool to run the tests of a Swift package.
 For more information on the test tool, run `swift test --help`.

 ## Running

-Use `swift run [executable [arguments...]]` tool to run an executable product of a Swift package.
+Use the `swift run [executable [arguments...]]` tool to run an executable product of a Swift package.
 The executable's name is optional when running without arguments and when there is only one executable product.
 For more information on the run tool, run `swift run --help`.